 A Sick Child

 What happens if a child starts to show symptoms of being ill?
-We do not want to rush to a conclusion about COVID-19, but, regardless of what it is, we do not want a sick child to remain in the classroom, where he or she might infect others.
+We do not want to rush to a conclusion about COVID-19, but, regardless of what it is, we do not want a sick child to remain in the classroom, where he might infect others.
 As per the Believers Kids Ministry Handbook, if any child starts to become sick, the teachers will separate that child from others, text or call the parent/guardian and inform them that the child is showing symptoms of being sick, and will ask the parent/guardian to come pick the child up (III.F-3).

 If a child exhibits COVID-19 symptoms: